Gauged Courant sigma models: Gauged Courant sigma models

 Then, nontrivial Poisson brackets are given by

 $z_i$ is covariantized to the covariant local coordinate $z_i^{\nabla} := z_i + \frac{1}{2} \omega_{ai}^c m_{cb} a^a a^b$.
 The Liouville $1$-form such that $\gomega = - \delta \vartheta$ is

 where $D a^a = \delta a^a - \omega^a_{bi} a^b \delta x^i$. $\vartheta$ is invariant under changing of local coordinates on the graded manifold $T^*[2](E[1] \oplus A[1])$.
 Here transformations of local coordinates on a graded manifold $T^*[2]A[1]$ is given by Eqs.~\eqref{coordinatetransf1}--\eqref{coordinatetransf3} for corresponding coordinates.
 Note that we do not consider covariant coordinate with respect to $T^*[2]E[1]$ by introducing a connection on $E$, since geometric structures of the sigma model, especially homological functions do not depend on the connection on $E$.
+One can refer to Appendix \eqref{connectionCA} for curvatures, $E$-connections, $E$-torsions, basic curvatures, etc. in Courant algebroids.

 Nonzero Poisson brackets including $z_i^{\nabla}$ are

 Homological functions of Courant algebroids $E$ and $A$ are

 $\Thetaa$ is an invariant function since the expression is rearranged to manifestly covariant form, $\Thetaa = \rho^i_a(x) z_i^{\nabla} a^a + \frac{1}{3!} T_{abc}(x) a^a a^b a^c$, where $T_{abc}$ is the $A$-torsion for the Courant algebroid $A$.
 However $\Thetac$ is not invariant.
 We deform $\Thetac$ by changing $z_i$ to $z^{\nabla}_i$, and make $\Thetac$ invariant under local coordinate transformations on $T^*[2]A[1]$.
 Then, covariantized homological functions are